tempestphp/tempest-docs/src/Web/Documentation/content/main/2-features/15-datetime.md

 ---
 title: 'Datetime'
-description: "Tempest provides a complete alternative to PHP's datetime implementation, with a better API, deeply integrated into Tempest."
+description: "Tempest provides a complete alternative to the DateTime implementation, with a higher-level API, deeply integrated into the framework."
 keywords: ["timezone", "date", "time", "time zone"]
 ---